SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 # 🧠 AI Agent Improvement / Testing Methodology
-### Setup and Methodology – Start Here
+### Setup and Methodology
 This is the complete standard operating procedure (SOP) for integrating safeguards, version control, and iterative AI agent improvements using **GitHub Copilot Pro** with the **GPT-5.0 model**, based on **Josh Madakor’s Cyber Range Baseline AI Agent Model**.

 ---

 ## 🧩 Overview
-Every section below aligns with the official workflow:
+This methodology aligns with the structured workflow:

 **PLAN → APPROVAL → EDIT → KEEP → TEST → REVIEW → COMMIT → PUSH → TAG**

-Each step includes actionable guidance and Copilot-ready prompt blocks.
+Each section provides actionable steps to ensure every Copilot-assisted improvement is versioned, reversible, and auditable.

 ---